What we will cover

 More detailed information should be supplied at this stage in addition to proof points such as comparison tables and case studies.

-Free trials can bridge the gap between the Consideration stage and Decision stage.
+White-papers demonstrate expertise, events show commitment and Free trials can help bridge the gap between the Consideration stage and Decision stage.

 Decision: To Buy or not to Buy